dvdhutch/dvdhutch-personal-site/posts/advice.md

 **It’s better to have a large impact on a few things than a small impact on many things**

-> Your time is limited, so don’t waste it living someone else’s life.
+> *Your time is limited, so don’t waste it living someone else’s life.*
-> – Steve Jobs
+> Steve Jobs

 One of the temptations of the undergraduate is to become involved in as many things as possible.
 Perhaps this is carry-over from high school, where the common refrain says something like “be in as many clubs as possible so that you will be well-rounded and have the best odds of getting into a T-20 school.”
 This is a false presumption.